svanderbleek/cyrus/README.md

 * Tell us which script or rake task to run in order to produce the desired output from your program.
 * Specify what version of Ruby you’re using.
 You may use any official release of the CRuby interpreter.
 * You may use the core and the standard library, but no gems, except Rake.
 If you do use Rake, specify the version.

+## Usage

+The problem is solved as a gem.
+Ruby version 1.9.2.
+Rake 0.9.2.
+Ruby gems 1.8.5.

+    gem build cyrus_data.gemspec
+    gem install cyrus_data-1.gem

+The gem comes with an executable, cyrus_data, that takes space seperated file names and then reads the files, printing the three outputs to the console.

+   cyrus_data pipe space comma

+This would work run from a directory containing files named pipe, space, and comma.